Aadil012/Aadil012/README.md

 - 👋 Hi, I’m @Aadil012
-- 👀 I’m interested in multiple IT Technologies which includes Artificial Intelligence, Internet of Things.
+- 👀 I’m interested in multiple IT Technologies which includes Artificial Intelligence, Internet of Things and more.
 - 🌱 I’m currently learning Masters of Engineering in Electrical Engineering
 - 💞️ I’m looking to collaborate on computer project
 - 📫 Reach to me through Github.